freedomofpress/securedrop/docs/upgrade_to_tails_3x.rst

 --------------------------

 .. note::

-        The steps in this section should be performed for each *Secure Viewing Station*, *Journalist*, and *Admin* USB drive in your organization.
+        The steps in this section should be performed for each *Secure Viewing Station*, *Journalist Workstation*, and *Admin Workstation* USB drive in your organization.

-First you should backup the data on the drive in case something goes wrong.
+Before you upgrade your Tails drives, you should backup the data in case something goes wrong.

 Navigate to **Applications** ▸ **Utilities** ▸ **Disks**.

 |Applications Utilities Disks|

-Insert the USB you wish to use as a backup drive.
+Insert the USB drive you wish to use as a backup drive.

-Select the disk from the list of drives in the left column.
+Select the drive from the list of drives in the left column.

 |Select the Disk|